MichaelTrestman/kubes4noobs/tut.md

-### Set up your google cloud
+### Set up your Google cloud

-1. Create a google cloud account for yourself, if you do not already have one, at https://cloud.google.com.
+1. Create a Google cloud account for yourself, if you do not already have one, at https://cloud.google.com.
 Google offers a free trial account with plenty of credits.
-2. Create a project in google cloud at https://console.cloud.google.com/projectcreate.
+2. Create a project in Google cloud at https://console.cloud.google.com/projectcreate.
 Record the project name or keep the browser window open so you can find it easily.
 3. Enable Kubernetes Engine API.
 Find it by searching at https://console.cloud.google.com/apis/ and then clicking 'enable'.
-4. Install 'gcloud', the google cloud command line interface (CLI) tool https://cloud.google.com/sdk/docs/downloads-interactive.
+4. Install 'gcloud', the Google cloud command line interface (CLI) tool https://cloud.google.com/sdk/docs/downloads-interactive.
 5. Open iterm (on a mac) or your terminal of choice, and type `gcloud version` to ensure that gcloud is correctly installed
 6. Configure the gcloud CLI to point to your new project by running   `gcloud config set project YOUR_PROJECT_NAME`
 7. You can always check which project gcloud is targetting by running `gcloud config get-value project`, which should return the name of your project.